Skip to content. | Skip to navigation

 Minors

-Students who enrolled at Hunter College prior to Spring 2009 semester have the option, but not the obligation, to complete any minor sequence that was declared and approved by the students' major department prior to the last day of the spring 2009 semester.
-For all other students, or for pre-spring 2009 students who did not declare a minor before May 2009, the minor is optional but, only courses of study approved by the minor department may be declared as minors.
-If you have not yet completed all four courses of your declared minor and have decided not to complete the minor, you must delete your minor by submitting the "Minor Declaration" Form, available on-line at:
+Students who enrolled at Hunter College prior to Spring 2009 have the option, but not the obligation, to complete any minor sequence that was declared and approved by the students' major department prior to the last day of the Spring 2009 semester.
+For all other students, or for pre-2009 students who did not declare a minor before May 2009, the minor is also optional, but only courses of study approved by the minor department may be declared as minors.

-Please note, THHP students must complete the mini-concentration, (sometimes referred to as a "mini-minor") in an academic division other than the one to which your disciplinary major belongs.
-Even if you decide to cancel your minor, but have completed at least 3 courses, (two at the 200-level or above), check with a THHP advisor to see whether they satisfy our "mini-concentration."
+Please note, THHP students still must complete the mini-concentration (sometimes referred to as a "mini-minor"), in an academic division other than the one to which your disciplinary major belongs.
+If you decide to cancel your minor, but have completed at least 3 courses, (two at the 200-level or above), you should check with a THHP advisor to see whether they satisfy our "mini-concentration."

 College-wide Requirements